-We want children at our school to learn how to articulate their thoughts, feelings and opinions clearly so that they can express themselves confidently and communicate effectively with others.
-Equally, we want them to listen with thought and integrity, valuing each the feelings, opinions and ideas of others at Shamblehurst Primary School, children have opportunities to develop speaking and listening skills through:
+Our curriculum is designed to enable children to articulate their thoughts, feelings and opinions clearly so they can express themselves confidently and communicate effectively with others.
+Equally we want children to listen with thought and integrity, valuing the feelings, opinions and ideas of others.
+Philosophy for Children (P4C) and Let's Think in English are two tools we use to develop children's thinking and their speaking and listening skills, linked to our Curriculum projects.